Paramagnetic electron-nuclear spin entanglement in HoCo2Zn20: Splitting of the CEF ground level due to hyperfine coupling

 with $C = \sqrt{2/541}$.
 At this parameter, the matrices of $J_z$ and $J_\pm$ in the $\Gamma_1 \oplus \Gamma_5$ subspace are

 and

-with $\alpha' = 77899/17312 \approx 4.50$.
+with $\alpha' = 77 \ 899/17 \ 312 \approx 4.50$.
 Because the off-diagonal block matrices in Eqs.~\eqref{eq:G1G5_Jz} and \eqref{eq:G1G5_Jpm} vanish, the $\Gamma_1$ and $\Gamma_5$ subspaces can be treated independently.
-Therefore, the composite system reduces to two independent cases: the coupling of the $I = 7/2$ nuclear spin with the $\Gamma_1$ state (case (i)) and with the $\Gamma_5$ state (case (ii)).
-As a result, the 32-fold manifold splits into $F = 5/2$, $7/2$, and $9/2$ multiplets, together with a non-interacting octet.
-The eigenenergies of these $F$ multiplets, obtained from Eq.~\eqref{eq:HF_eigenenergy} by substituting $\alpha = \alpha'$, and the eigenenergy of the non-interacting octet are plotted as closed circles in Fig.~\ref{fig:HCZ_level_scheme}(b).
+Therefore, the composite system reduces to two independent cases: the coupling of the $I = 7/2$ nuclear spin with the $\Gamma_1$ state [case (1)] and with the $\Gamma_5$ state [case (2)].
+As a result, the 32-fold manifold splits into $F = 5/2$, $7/2$, and $9/2$ multiplets, together with a noninteracting octet.
+The eigenenergies of these $F$ multiplets, obtained from Eq.~\eqref{eq:HF_eigenenergy} by substituting $\alpha = \alpha'$, and the eigenenergy of the noninteracting octet are plotted as closed circles in Fig.~\ref{fig:HCZ_level_scheme}(b).